 Sobha Group is one of the largest real estate organizations in India and the Middle East.
 They focus on delivering the highest levels of quality, with no compromise.

-The elite images rolling in the banner connects the user to the luxury of the brand.
+The premium images rolling in the banner connects the user to the luxury of the brand.
 The main menu could have been more prominent instead of being placed against the sliding banners.
 Apart from that, the site has a very nice organization of the project information – presented state-wise and sorted by price.

 Avg.
 Time on Site